 The Fairhead Family Fellowship exists to bring everyone connected to the Fairhead family together.
-FFF Online is a simple online resource for all those interested in the history of the Fairhead family.
+Since the year 2000, FFF Online has been a simple online resource for all those interested in the history of the Fairhead family.
 We have our origins in East Anglia, in the east of England, but have since spread our wings all around the world.

 The information on the Fairhead Family has been gathered for over forty years.
 The original researcher was Albert Edward Fairhead (1902 - 1976).
 He had hired a boat on the Norfolk Broads for a week's holiday; on handing the keys over to the next family at the end of the week he discovered that they were also called Fairhead.
 This prompted him to wonder, were they related?